Dr. Teresa Williams León

 - M.A.
 Asian American Studies, University of California, Los Angeles, 1989

 - B.A.
-Japanese Language and Literature, University of Hawaii, Manoa, 1986
+Japanese Language and Literature with a certificate in Ethnic Studies, University of Hawaii, Manoa, 1986

 - A.A.
 Asian Studies, University of Maryland, College Park, 1983

-- Dr. Williams-Leon is currently collaborating on publication projects with Dr. Velina Hasu Houston (USC), Dr. Curtiss Takada Rooks (LMU) and Dr. H. Rika Houston (CSULA) on multiraciality & intersectionality.
+- Dr. León is currently collaborating on publication projects with Dr. Velina Hasu Houston (USC), Dr. Curtiss Takada Rooks (LMU) and Dr. H. Rika Houston (CSULA) on multiraciality & intersectionality.

 - Co-editor, (with Velina Hasu Houston), special issues of Amerasia Journal (1997, Vol. 23, No. 1) titled, "No Passing Zone: The Artistic and Discursive Voices of Asian-Descent Multiracials."